 Several years ago my grandmother gave me her old high boy.
 She was running out of space but didn’t want to get rid of it & knew that I would keep it & take care of it.
 She’s had this with a full bedroom set for at least 50 years – AND she bought it 2nd hand back in the 1960’s!

 It’s a mahogany veneer dresser that needed a makeover to fit in with my style.
-I wanted to give a little face lift for a while, but didn’t want Grandmother upset with any changes I might make.
+I have wanted to give it a little face lift for a while, but didn’t want Grandmother upset with any changes I might make.

 Finally, when we moved into our current home & I gave our master bedroom a makeover this piece was 1 of the 1st things I knew I needed to tackle.

 The dresser is not my style at all, but it is very solid and well built.
 Old school for real, with dovetail joints and mahogany veneer on the drawer fronts.

 I’m not sure which is worse to refinish, veneer or laminate – especially if the veneer is loose and starting to peel like some is on my dresser.
 Luckily, only the bottom drawer was peeling.

 I used a putty knife to completely strip the veneer from that drawer only.
 You have to be gentle & use the putty knife to pull up the edges of the veneer just enough to get a grip on it.
 Then pull it up by hand or hold the free edge with pliers for better grip.